Investing Guide

 What Is an ETF?

 An ETF is a collection of securities — stocks, bonds, commodities, or other assets — that trades on a stock exchange just like a single stock.
 When you buy one share of an S&P 500 ETF, you're effectively buying a tiny piece of all 500 companies in that index simultaneously.
+You can practice these concepts with our interactive ETF Terms Word Search.

 ETFs combine two key advantages: